trpc/trpc/www/docs/nextjs/ssr.md

 ### Configure `_app.tsx` for SSR

 Server-side rendering comes with additional considerations.
-In order to execute queries properly during the server-side render step and customize caching behavior, we'll might want to add some extra logic inside our `_app.tsx`:
+In order to execute queries properly during the server-side render step and customize caching behavior, we might want to add some extra logic inside our `_app.tsx`:

 ```tsx
 import React from 'react';